bgamari/ghc-wiki-import/commentary.md

 - Getting to grips with the code base

   - BeginnersNotes: Some notes about getting started hacking GHC and the structure of the compiler (especially types and typecheck)
-  - [DebuggingGhcCrashes](debugging-ghc-crashes): how to use gdb to debug a crash in GHC-compiled code.

 - [Hackathon presentations](about-videos) (video)